 Even if you get lucky by choosing a random jar of protein powder there is always a chance of low quality.
 If you don’t know what the real protein numbers you are getting, it’s easy to undershoot or overshoot.
 When you consume less protein than you need on keto, then you might stall your bodybuilding progress.
 When you consume more, then you might be kicked out of ketosis.

-Protein impurity plays a crucial role to determine how much you should consume and we used it as an important factor to select the best keto protein powder.
+Protein impurity plays a crucial role to determine how much you should consume and we used it as an important factor to select high-quality keto-friendly protein powders.
 Protein powder is a dietary supplement and it’s loosely controlled by FDA.
 You can’t simply rely on label accuracy!
 In such cases we look for quality control performed by third-party companies such as labdoor.com.

 A flavor panel of Unflavored, Chocolate and Vanilla covers the majority of tastes.
 Muscle Feast Grass Fed Whey Isolate doesn’t contain ion-exchanged whey, added amino acids or gluten.
 Lack of added sugars makes it stand out against other whey isolates.
 Unflavored option tastes how you would expect: no sweetness, just bland, it won’t overpower your smoothie.
 Muscle Feast Whey is priced at about a dollar per ounce (in a 32-ounce jar).
 It is more expensive than some of the other keto protein powders, but we think it delivers the best overall value given it’s highest purity among competitors.

-If you are a keto vegan and looking for an additional protein boost Garden Of Life is a great choice.
+If you are a keto vegan and looking for an additional protein boost, Garden Of Life is a great choice as a vegan protein source.
 It won’t win a medal for the best tasting keto protein powder due to its relative blandness.
 However, it makes it a solid choice for smoothies.
 One ounce of Garden Of Life costs about $1.5 in a 20-servings tube.
 It comes in 4 flavors and 3 jar sizes.

 If you are looking for a keto collagen protein powder without any gimmicks, this powder will serve you well without paying a premium.
 Many of its competitors add MCT oil to their formula which drives the final cost per ounce up to 50% higher.
 Unless that’s what you want we recommend sticking to the basics.

-Difference between a protein powder and a keto protein powder
+Difference between a regular powder and a keto diet powder

 Great protein powder can be ruined for keto with the use of a wrong sweetener.
 What makes the problem even harder is the secretive nature of the sweeteners being used.
 The protein powder manufacturers almost never claim what is used to sweeten the product.
 Often it takes quite a bit of digging to figure it out.
 If you can’t, skip the product.
 It doesn’t worth the risk.